keir-l/LibProxy/README.md

 To manually install, clone this git, navigate to chrome://extensions, select 'Load Unpacked Extension' and choose the 'Chrome' folder within the folder you just downloaded.

 # Firefox
-For Firefox head to the addons page -
+For Firefox head to the addons page - https://addons.mozilla.org/en-US/firefox/addon/libproxy/

+To manually install, zip the Firefox folder and install through the Addons menu.